yowainwright/developer-ci-benefits/docs/04-key-talk-points.md

 # Key Points

 This talk will cover basic to conclusive points about implementing CI.
-It will reference my e
+It will reference my experiences learning about, implementing, and then enjoying CI.
 ----

 ## Talk Outline